ciamac-da/book-list-fullstack-app-using-graphql-reactjs-expressjs-mongodb/README.md

 3. If you got Active : 🟢 active means server is running
 4. Now open MongoDB Compass App and click on conncet button to see the database! 😎

-# After that go to the server folder and start the server using ==> npm start
+# Go to the server folder and install the Dependencies using ==> npm install

+# After that Start the server using ==> npm start
 Connected To Database
 Server running on port 4000 🎉

-# Go to ReactApp path and try to install the Dependencies using ==> npm install
+# Now go to ReactApp folder and try to install the Dependencies using ==> npm install

 # Already did❓🙂  So now try to start reactApp using ==> yarn/npm start

 # Have Fun 🤘